wardviaene/on-prem-or-cloud-agnostic-kubernetes/istio/README.md

 cd istio-0.7.1 # change 0.7.1 in your version
 ```

-with no matual TLS authentication
+with no mutual TLS authentication
 ```
 kubectl apply -f install/kubernetes/istio.yaml
 ```